tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 It's up to you to decide whether you need to incorporate mining into your grammar study.

 ## How to make cards

+> Back in the day, I learned at least one example of every grammar point in the book.
+>
+> &mdash; Khatz

 For each grammar point, you choose an example sentence and add it to the SRS.
 Put the sentence on the front of the card.